 I love hash browns with a crispy exterior and moist tender interior.
 Traditional hash browns cooked on top of the stove are difficult to make in a big batch and serve to a crowd.
 So I tried baking these in individual portions in muffin tins that could be baked in the oven along with the sticky buns and quiche, and would be easy to serve buffet style.

-By cooking these hashbrown in muffin tins, a large part of each individual serving forms a crispy, brown crust around the cup shape of each muffin portion.
+By cooking these hash browns in muffin tins, a large part of each individual serving forms a crispy, brown crust around the cup shape of each muffin portion.
 They remained tender and moist on the inside, just the way I like my hash browns.
 I added some Parmesan cheese and green onions for a flavor boost, and used a small amount of olive oil to help them brown.
 The result is a relatively healthy take on traditional hash browns that is easy to prepare and serve.

 Step 1.
 Assemble these ingredients: green onions, black pepper, olive oil, grated Parmesan cheese, kosher salt

 You also need shredded potatoes.
 I took the easy route and used Simply Potatoes (find them in the refrigerated section of your grocery store near eggs, butter, etc.).
 They are already shredded and ready to cook.
 If you prefer, you can start with whole russet potatoes; shred, rinse, and squeeze them dry in a towel.
-I made this recipes both ways.
+I made this recipe both ways.
 They were both good.
 But to be honest the Simply Potatoes version had better texture.
 I have no idea why.
 So, if you're looking for a short cut, using these pre-shredded ones is a great-tasting, easy alternative.

 Step 2.
 Chop the green onions--both the white and green parts.